syncfusion-content/blazor-docs/blazor/diagram/scroll-settings.md

 }
 ```
 ## AutoScroll
-The auto-scroll feature automatically scrolls the diagram whenever the node is moved beyond its boundaries.
-Auto-scroll is enabled during node dragging, node resizing, and multiple-selection operations.
+Autoscroll feature automatically scrolls the Diagram whenever the Node is moved beyond the boundary of the diagram.
+So that, it is always visible during dragging, resizing, and multiple selection operations.
+Autoscroll is automatically triggered when any one of the following is done towards the edges of the Diagram:

-The diagram event [OnAutoScrollChange](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_OnAutoScrollChange) gets triggered when the auto-scroll (scrollbars) is changed, and you can do your customization in this event.
+* Node dragging, resizing

-The auto-scrolling region is limited by the [ScrollLimit](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ScrollSettings.html#Syncfusion_Blazor_Diagram_ScrollSettings_ScrollLimit) property of the [ScrollSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ScrollSettings.html) class.
+* Rubber band selection

 The auto-scroll behavior in diagram can be enabled or disabled by using the [EnableAutoScroll](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ScrollSettings.html#Syncfusion_Blazor_Diagram_ScrollSettings_EnableAutoScroll) property of the diagram.
 The following code example illustrates enabling or disabling the auto-scroll support for nodes.